 Availability of data varies with respect to fiscal or calendar year format.
-References to fiscal year will be represented by the year alone; for example, 2020.
+References to fiscal year will be represented as follows: Fiscal followed by the year; for example, Fiscal 2020.
+References to calendar year will be represented by the year alone; for example, 2020.
 In general, throughout this report, metrics and data are presented in a fiscal year format, and activities and events are presented in a calendar year format.
 We use a 52- to 53-week fiscal year ending on the Saturday closest to March 31.
 All references to Fiscal 2018 (FY18) represent the fiscal year ended March 31,2018; Fiscal 2019 (FY19) represent the fiscal year ended March 30, 2019; references to Fiscal 2020 (FY20) represent the fiscal year ending March 28, 2020.